madees/CVSSC/README.md

 ## What for ?
 This is a "no computer" or "daw less" interface to control d&b Soundscape En-Scene sound objects from Eurorack analog modular synth modules. https://www.dbsoundscape.com/global/en/system-profile/en-scene/

+This community module is NOT OFFICIALLY supported by d&b audiotechnik.
+It is publicly available to enable interested users to experiment, extend and create their own adaptations.
+There is no guarantee for compatibility inbetween versions or for the implemented functionality to be reliable for professional.
+Use what is provided here at your own risk!

 ## How ?
 It converts CV inputs (analog control voltage) to OSC messages, tailored for d&b DS100 En-Scene audio spatializer.
 Build in Eurorack standard (IEC 60297 aka DIN 41494, cf https://sdiy.info/wiki/Eurorack), it includes :